Slyyv17/Slyyv17/README.md

 - 👋 Hi, I’m @Slyyv17
 - 👀 I’m interested in ...
 Fullstack Web Development 💻🖤
 - 🌱 I’m currently learning ...
-Javascript Backend technologies
+Backend technologies
 - 💞️ I’m looking to collaborate with a back-end developer and front-end web dev
 - 📫 How to reach me ... ememevictor08@gmail.com
 - 😄 Pronouns: ...
 Him🧍🏾‍♂️